tonyfinn/kdbx-rs/docs/kdbx.md

 * "S" - The key used for the cipher

-For KDBX 3.1, these are read from the `TransformRounds` / `TransformSeed` parameters in the outer head instead.
+For KDBX 3.1, these are read from the `TransformRounds` / `TransformSeed` parameters in the outer header instead.

 The key is derived as follows: